 21. To Save a Life (2009)

-The endearing, heartwarming story of Jake Taylor, a has-it-all and his transformation into practising Christian forms the crux of ‘To Save a Life’.
-It begins with Jake’s childhood friend Roger who has committed suicide and Jake ponders as to how he could’ve saved Roger’s life, and that despite having everything at his disposal, Jake somehow failed.
+‘To Save a Life’ tells the endearing, heartwarming story of Jake Taylor.
+It begins with Jake’s childhood friend Roger who has committed suicide and Jake ponders as to how he could’ve saved Roger’s life, and that despite having everything at his disposal, he somehow failed.
 Without giving up any further, Jake finds his solace in God and becomes a devout Christian.
-Things suddenly start falling apart, including his family and Jake finds all of his friends shunning him for his withdrawn behaviour.
-Jake’s perseverance prevails in the end and things begin to work out in his favour eventually.
-‘To Save a Life’ was praised for its realistic portrayals and authentic performances.
+Things suddenly start falling apart, including his family, and Jake finds all of his friends shunning him for his withdrawn behaviour.
+His perseverance prevails in the end and things begin to work out in his favour eventually.
+‘To Save a Life’ was praised for its authentic performances.

 20. Wise Blood (1979)

 Based on a novel of the same name penned by Flannery O’Connor, John Huston’s ‘Wise Blood’ is a haunting account of an ambitious young man who sets out to mark his stamp of class on the wall by establishing his own church and becoming a religious preacher.
-A rather dark work of art, Huston tries to unravel faith and duplicity through this unique venture.
-Socially troubled and thematically controversial, ‘Wise Blood’ was richly applauded by critics from across the globe for presenting a quintessentially darker perspective to religion.
+Huston tries to unravel faith and duplicity through this unique venture.
+Socially troubled and thematically controversial, ‘Wise Blood’ was applauded by critics from across the globe for presenting a dark perspective on religion.

 Read More: Best Finance Movies of All Time